TheFlightSims/windowsserver-mgmttools/README.md

 # Contributing & Feedback

 ## Contributing
-To fully edit this repository, run to download all layouts for the Visual Studio 2022 that located in **[!makevs!](https://github.com/TheFlightSims/windowsserver-mgmttools/tree/master/!makevs!)**.
+To fully edit this repository, run to download all layouts for Visual Studio 2022 that are located in **[!makevs!](https://github.com/TheFlightSims/windowsserver-mgmttools/tree/master/!makevs!)**.
-Also, you may need [Advanced Installer](https://www.advancedinstaller.com/) to create installer.
-These are all located in folder [!bin](https://github.com/TheFlightSims/windowsserver-mgmttools/tree/master/!bin!) in each project.
+Also, you may need [Advanced Installer](https://www.advancedinstaller.com/) to create an installer.
+These are all located in the folder [!bin!](https://github.com/TheFlightSims/windowsserver-mgmttools/tree/master/!bin!) in each project.

 Otherwise, you can do other ways:
  - [Review Wiki Page](https://github.com/TheFlightSims/windowsserver-mgmttools/wiki)